Yandex Cloud

 yc managed-clickhouse cluster update --help

-2. Specify the security groups in the update cluster command:
+2. Specify the security groups in that command:

 yc managed-clickhouse cluster update <cluster_name> \